exadel-inc/etoolbox-authoring-kit/docs/content/dev-tools/injectors.md

 Models framework.
 Therefore, as you experiment with injectors annotations and defaults you may observe log messages like:
 "_Cannot provide default for java.util.Collection<Integer>"_ or else _Default values for class &lt;EnumClass>
 are not supported_", etc. There can also be warnings from a linter in your IDE set up with a typical AEM ruleset.
-Consider these cases individually and do proper testing to make sure that some feature actually works or not.
+Consider such cases individually and do testing to make sure that some feature actually works for you or it does not.